rash92/01f-mini-framework/Readme.md

 to edit, make changes to app.js and add components to the components folder To update site after making changes, do 'npm run build' then run the live server.

-in app.js, need to have:
+in app.js, and any component files, need to have:

     import { minireact } from "./minireact/minireact.js";

         /** @jsx minireact.createElement */

-at the beginning, and then:
+at the beginning for babel to use minireacts createElement function rather than attempting and failing to use reacts (as react should not be installed), and then:

     let container = document.body;
     const app = <App></App>